How to get started in property investing

 I've only touched on the very start of a journey to property investing.
 The options and opportunities are so varied that there are quite literally dozens upon dozens of different routes that can be taken, each providing a unique route to investing into property.

 What's most important to understand is that the opportunities are there, and the support, education and guidance is freely available.
-We've talked extensively about property investing in our free guide, and our 'introduction to property investing' webinar is a great 30 minute session for those looking to get started.

 For years, access to property finance investments was the reserve of banks, hedge funds and high net worth individuals.
 But new investment platforms make it possible for a broader pool of investors – individuals and companies alike – to gain access to and see more of the upside from residential property investment in all of its forms.